-Go to careoregonadvantage.org/druglist for a list of Part B Drugs that may be subject to Step Therapy..
+Go to careoregonadvantage.org/druglist for a list of Part B Drugs that may be subject to Step Therapy.

-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+We also cover some vaccines under our Part B and most adult vaccines under our Part D prescription drug benefit.

 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.